Overview & description

 The museum is located in one of Yorkshires first purpose built combined Police, Fire and Ambulance Stations dating back to 1898.
 This amazing building houses over 45 vehicles relating to the worlds Emergency Services from Horse Drawn Fire Engines to Ambulances and from Police Cars to Mines Rescue!

 ‘FIRE’ your imagination in the world’s largest combined Emergency Services Museum!
 Explore the history of the Emergency Services dating back thousands of years!
 Discover the grim side of crime in our original Police Cells and Learn about the vehicles, uniforms and equipment they use both then and now!

 The museum uses lights, sound and smoke to bring history back to life!
 See what it’s like to stand next to a Road Traffic Incident and see how the services work together to rescue people!
 Stand in the middle of a street fire and feel the atmosphere around a house fire!
 Take a ride in a real life fire engine and live the dream of becoming a Firefighter for the day!
 (Fire Engine Rides on Weekends only).

 There’s something for everyone, every age here at the museum.
 Take the time to relax in our Café with its open log fire (winter).

-The museum is open every Saturday, Sunday and Bank Holiday Monday from 11:00 – 17:00 and Wednesday – Friday 10:00 – 14:00 (School Term Time) and Monday – Friday 10:00 – 16:00 (School Holidays).
+The museum is open Wednesday - Sunday 10:00 - 16:00.
 Last entry into the museum is one hour before the closing time and please note that the museum may be closed from time to time throughout the year so please call or check our website for up-to-date information or join us on Facebook!

 Facilities available at National Emergency Services Museum